FAQ's: Your Questions Answered

 Due to the congestion of both traffic and dense population, urban areas present significant opportunities for motor vehicle-pedestrian/bicycle accidents.
 While, as previously stated, 73% of the fatalities attributed to motor vehicle-pedestrian accidents occur in urban areas, overall 85% of total motor vehicle-pedestrian accidents happen in cities.
 Despite fewer accidents occurring in a rural setting because of less traffic and sparser populations, the countryside is no safer that the city.
 There is, surprisingly, a higher death to accident ratio in rural areas, most likely attributed to the greater rate of speed that cars are traveling in less populated areas and a reduced sense of risk based upon fewer vehicles on the road.

 The classification of pedestrians includes far more people that those who simply choose to walk rather than drive a motor vehicle.
 Joggers, skateboarders, bicyclists and in-line skaters are also categorized as pedestrians, and face a high risk of injury when occupying the same roadways as motor vehicle.
 And, the definition of what a motor vehicle is related to the instant statistics is much broader than simply automobiles.
 City buses, motorcycles, taxis, tractor-trailers and other commercial vehicles are responsible for many of the motor vehicle-pedestrian/bicycle accidents reported.

 When involved in a motor vehicle-pedestrian/bicycle accident, the assistance of an experienced, aggressive attorney is invaluable to protect your rights and insure you get all the benefits you may be entitled to.
-Dan Newlin & Partners are exactly those types of attorneys, always fighting for everything their clients are entitled to.
+Dan Newlin Injury Attorneys are exactly those types of attorneys, always fighting for everything their clients are entitled to.
 Our experience of handling over 10,000 personal injury cases, and dealing with most major insurance companies, allows us the ability answer all of your questions in a timely and professional manner and to maximize the value of your case insuring that you receive all the benefits that you are entitled to.
-If you have any questions about what rights you may have as a result of being involved in a motor vehicle-pedestrian/bicycle accident, or any other type of accident, please call Dan Newlin & Partners at (407) 888-8000.
+If you have any questions about what rights you may have as a result of being involved in a motor vehicle-pedestrian/bicycle accident, or any other type of accident, please call Dan Newlin Injury Attorneys at (407) 888-8000.